-All students will be assigned a faculty advisor upon admission who will remain with the student until completion of the program, unless a request for change is made.
-Students are to contact their faculty advisor or the Graduate Director each semester for advisement or for any concerns.
+All students will be assigned a faculty advisor upon admission who will remain with the student until completion of the program unless a request for change is made.
+Students are to contact their faculty advisor or the Director of Graduate Programs each semester for advisement or for any academic concerns.
 A mandatory advisement timeline is required in the MSN program.
 Students are required to seek advisement before registering for any course in the program.
-Students who earn a "C" grade on any exam or have a "C" average in the course at midterm must also see their assigned advisor.
-Upon admission, students are encouraged to begin filling out the Master's Degree Plan with their assigned advisor to enhance tracking progression in the MSN curriculum.
-All completed degree plans should be submitted to Program Director when enrolled in NURS 6690.
+Students who earn a "C" grade or below on any exam are encouraged to speak with their course faculty and faculty advisor.
+Students who earn a "C" average or below in the course at midterm must meet with their assigned faculty advisor.
+Upon admission, students are encouraged to begin filling out the FNP Advisor Worksheet Forms with their assigned advisor to enhance tracking progression in the MSN curriculum.